bioinfo-arctic/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 /home/adminfsk2053/miniconda3/bin/conda init bash
 ```

 Once the above command has completed, it should now state "(base)" at the beginning of your prompt.
+You will likely need to log out and log in again, for this to appear.

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2026/images/CondaBase.png)